New structures in the J/$\psi$J/$\psi$ mass spectrum in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

 \section{Abstract}

 { A search is reported for near-threshold structures in the \JJ invariant mass spectrum produced in proton-proton collisions at $\sqrt{s} = 13\TeV$ from data collected by the CMS experiment, corresponding to an integrated luminosity of $135\fbinv$.
-A new structure is observed with a significance above 5 standard deviations at a mass of $6552 \pm 10 \stat \pm 12 \syst\MeV$.
-Another structure with even higher significance is found at a mass of $6927 \pm 9 \stat \pm 4 \syst\MeV$, which is consistent with the \Xsn resonance reported by the LHCb experiment and confirmed by the ATLAS experiment.
-Evidence for another new structure, with a local significance of 4.1 standard deviations, is found at a mass of $7287^{+20}_{-18} \stat \pm 5 \syst\MeV$.
-The masses and significances are obtained in a model without considering possible quantum mechanical interference between the resonances.
-Incorporating this interference provides a better description of the mass spectrum between the resonances and shifts the measured masses by up to 150\MeV. }
+Three structures are found, and a model with quantum interference among these structures provides a good description of the data.
+A new structure is observed with a local significance above 5 standard deviations at a mass of $6638^{+43}_{-38} \stat ^{+16}_{-31} \syst\MeV$.
+Another structure with even higher significance is found at a mass of $6847^{+44}_{-28} \stat ^{+48}_{-20} \syst\MeV$, which is consistent with the \Xsn resonance reported by the LHCb experiment and confirmed by the ATLAS experiment.
+Evidence for another new structure, with a local significance of 4.7 standard deviations, is found at a mass of $7134^{+48}_{-25} \stat ^{+41}_{-15} \syst\MeV$.
+Results are also reported for a model without interference, which does not fit the data as well and shows mass shifts up to 150\MeV relative to the model with interference. }